bartuakyurek/Spring-Decomposed-Skinning/README.md

 # Spring Decomposed Skinning (SDS)

+> [!NOTE]
+> This repository demonstrates a novel approach to **dynamic skinning deformation** using **spring bones**.
+Traditional skinning methods often lack secondary motion (e.g., jiggling), which limits their realism.
+Our method introduces dynamic motion into existing skinning pipelines by physically simulating bones, combining the accuracy of physical simulation with the computational efficiency of traditional skinning.

 ![Placeholder figure](./assets/placeholder_figure.png)
 **Figure 1.1:** Results of our simulated dynamics.
 We automatically introduce dynamic stretch and squish deformation with the help of spring forces.